escape/escape/README.md

 ![Image: https://www.flickr.com/photos/daniel-martin-adventure/5260679750](miromarion.jpg "Image: https://www.flickr.com/photos/daniel-martin-adventure/5260679750")

-## We find ourselves in a gray zone straddling democracy and authoritarianism.
-The choice is ours
+## We find ourselves in a gray zone straddling democracy and authoritarianism

-### Below, you’ll find tools to escape the manufactured realities and reclaim political power
+### The choice is ours.
+Below, you’ll find tools to escape the manufactured realities and reclaim political power

 → **My Repos**

-(Scroll down for the projects I’m building for this mission)
+Scroll down for the projects I’m building for this mission

 → **Curated Resources**

-(Awesome List of public repos to help us break free — Soon)
+Awesome List of public repos to help us break free — Soon

 <!--